danimelart/Black-Scholes-Heatmap/README.md

 Push to GitHub and deploy via Streamlit Community Cloud.

 ## Notes
-The model uses common Black–Scholes assumptions; see "About / Assumptions" in the app.
+The model uses common Black-Scholes assumptions; see "About / Assumptions" in the app.